× Close

 • Partner: University of Tennessee Center for Industrial Services

-• The UT Center for Industrial Services (UT CIS) will collaborate with UT Extension and other partners to grow a Tennessee Workforce Development Academy (WDA) to meet the professional development needs of workforce developers in rural communities.
-Participants in the 2.5-day course benefit from panel discussions, networking, and expert instruction that facilitates learning and alignment.
+• The UT Center for Industrial Services (UT CIS) collaborated with UT Extension and other partners to grow a Tennessee Workforce Development Academy (WDA) to meet the professional development needs of workforce developers in rural communities.
+Participants in the 2.5-day course benefited from panel discussions, networking, and expert instruction that facilitated learning and alignment.
 Critical topics include skills gaps, workforce challenges, emerging trends, and linkages between economic and workforce development at the local, regional, and state levels.

 • Project Lead: Kim Denton